 2. Grocery Delivery Service

-3. Digital Courses and Memberships
+3. Digital Course, Memberships and Classes

 Keep in mind, many digital courses open and close throughout the year.
 If you give her a course, she may not be able to access it for a couple of months.
 But moms are notoriously patient, especially when it comes to self care and personal growth.
 If it’s something she’d really love, she’s likely willing to wait.